Simple Vanilla Brown Sugar Scrub DIY

 We have to keep telling ourselves not to lick the jar!

-Did you know there are many benefits to sugar scrubs beyond just their ability to soften and remove your dry, dead skin so well?
+Did you know sugar scrubs have many benefits beyond just their ability to soften and remove your dry, dead skin so well?

 Store-bought varieties of body scrubs are lovely.
 They really are, but they can be expensive or contain questionable ingredients.